omercankoc/swift-handbook/Sources/AutomaticReferenceCounting.md

 ```

 ## Retain Cycle
-The situation when an object references a second object is called "Strong Reference".
-The situation where these two objects cannot be deleted from memory, which occurs when they reference each other, is called "retain cycle".
-By defining a "weak" or "unowned" variable instead of "strong", we ensure that the variable is deleted when the class in which it is located is deallocated.
+The situation of not being deleted from memory, which occurs when two objects reference each other, is called "Retain Cycle".

-- Problem
+- Issue
 ```swift
 class Before {
     var after: After?